 The city is spread out on both sides of the riverbanks, although the city centre and most of the attractions are located on the western side.
 I’ve previously talked about my favourite places in historic Battery Point and Salamanca here, where many of the main tourist sites can be found.
 Hobart is also a great base for day trips to other Tasmanian places nearby, since the island is small you can see quite a lot in a short time.
 However, don’t think you can see everything in a week!

-The Best Things to do in Hobart
+The Best Things to Do in Hobart

 If you’re only spending a few days in Hobart then these are the top ten things you should definitely check out, especially if it’s your first time visiting!
 Most of these places are close enough together that you can walk them, hop on a local bus or grab a taxi.
 If you are planning to explore more of Tassie then you will need to hire a car or join a tour but it is not essential if you’re only spending time in Hobart.